delphix-integrations/terraform-provider-delphix/docs/resources/appdata_dsource.md

         * `cyberark_vault_query_string` - Query to find a credential in the CyberArk vault.

 * `excludes` - (Optional) List of subdirectories in the source to exclude when syncing data.These paths are relative to the root of the source directory.
 [AppDataDirect only]

+* `follow_symlinks` - (Optional) List of symlinks in the source to follow when syncing data.These paths are relative to the root of the source directory.
+All other symlinks are preserved.
+[AppDataDirect only]

 * `parameters` - (Optional) The JSON payload conforming to the DraftV4 schema based on the type of application data being manipulated.